Answers, details and little ideas about

 *What about older kids?

-The kids who might be the most bored are the middlin' ages, but if they're too old for toys, they might be old enough for games, which will be in a room off another side of the main meeting room.
-There will be tables with board games and cards and such.
-Off that is a reception area with couches where kids can hang out, too.
+The kids who might be the most bored are the middlin' ages, but if they're too old for toys, they might be old enough for games.
+They can stay in either of the main rooms, or there's an entryway with tables.
+We also have one other smaller room across the (small) hotel available for games.

 If you have a nine year old (give or take four years, depending on the kid), it might be a good idea to bring another adult or to leave him with another adult.
 Judge that by how much you want to concentrate on the presentations and discussions, and how well your child can entertain himself quietly or get along with others he's never met.